New California Rules Codify Politeness

 By attorney Michael Ehline: If California could find a way to regulate the legal profession, this is it.
 Rambo style litigators may now be under watch from above.
 Trial attorneys make up a substantial portion of the professional class in the state, and now Californians may find a change in attitude.

 Due to a decision of the state Supreme Court, attorneys are now required to promise to act with “dignity, courtesy, and integrity.”
-The rules may not make as much of a difference in the court room, but with the need for competent attorneys, ranging from practicing constitutional theory to injury lawsuits, this could make a difference.
+The rules may not make as much of a difference in the court room, but with the need for competent attorneys, ranging from practicing constitutional theory to injury lawsuits and a truck accident lawyer located in NC, this could make a difference.

 The addition to the oath fits in with the current standard, promising to uphold the state and national constitutions.
 According to the State Bar Association’s brief on the matter, the changes would be “consistent with the State Bar’s past and ongoing efforts to enhance lawyer professionalism and civility.”